Medical examiner: July 4 will be major COVID-19 test

 With any increase in cases, he expects an increase in deaths.

-Currently his three-county district — Sarasota, Manatee and DeSoto — is averaging about a death a day.
-At the height of the pandemic, in mid-April, it was a little more than four per day, he said.
+Through Saturday, there had been 230 deaths in Vega’s three-county district: Sarasota, Manatee and DeSoto.
+His office is averaging about one COVID-19 death a day now.
+In mid-April, it was a little more than four per day, he said.

-The positive-test rate is up in all three counties over the last two weeks, according to Department of Health data.
+The positive-test rate is up as well over the last two weeks, according to Department of Health data.

-Testing in DeSoto County was in double digits most days, but so was the rate of positive tests.
-It was below 10% on only two days and more than 20% on six, including Monday, Wednesday and Thursday of this week.
+Testing in DeSoto County was in double digits most days, but so was the rate of positive tests, which was 11.7% Saturday.
+It was below 10% on only two days and more than 20% on six days.

-In Manatee County testing never dipped below 434 tests, but the rate of positive results for the first seven days was 3.7% while for the last seven it was 6.6%.
-That includes a rate of 13.4% Thursday.

 Post a comment as